vikariously/vikariously.github.io/_recipes/plum-daquiri.md

 published: true
 ---

 A deliciously tangy cocktail devised as a method to stretch our gorgeous Santa Rosa Plums longer than the 3 weeks or so that our tree produces for.
-Once our appetite's can't keep pace, we slice & freeze the plums – a quick and easy addition to smoothies, or the perfect fruit for this boozy treat.
+Once our appetites can't keep pace, we slice & freeze the plums, making these a quick and easy addition to smoothies or the perfect frozen fruit for this boozy treat.

 ## Ingredients